 Rivers & Biodiversity Net Gain

 The aim of Biodiversity Net Gain (BNG) is to make developers provide an increase in appropriate natural habitat and ecological features over and above that affected by a development.
 Basically, to leave nature in a better state than they found it, by a value of 10% or more.
 So how can you calculate the value of biodiversity, and decide what 10% improvement will look like?
-This involves the use of metrics (Biodiversity Metric 3.0) to determine a baseline score and to calculate how much new or restored habitat is required to deliver a net gain in biodiversity.
+This involves the use of metrics (Biodiversity Metric 4.0) to determine a baseline score and to calculate how much new or restored habitat is required to deliver a net gain in biodiversity.
 This is one of the biggest changes to UK conservation funding for decades.
-Following the Environment Bill gaining royal assent on the 9th Nov 2021, BNG is expected to become law in 2023 once the transition period has passed.
+The legislation comes into force in November of this year (2023).

 The metric splits habitats into three categories; Rivers, Hedges and Habitat.
 Any habitat within a developments red line boundary requires 10% improvement in all categories that are present on the development site.
 This means that if a river passes through a development site, the developers are not proposing any negative impact on the waterbody, they still need to enhance the river to meet 10% net gain.